Maturity in the Spirit

 Power in the Spirit

-Our power comes from God's Spirit within us.
-So it makes sense, to be a strong or mature Christian you need to be filled with His Spirit.
-A mature Christian is one who acts very much like Jesus.
-When we are filled with the Spirit, life isn't always happy as you know, but you have the promise that God's power and love will allow you to be conquerors, even in a horrible death.
-There were 21 Christians men lined up on a beach to be beheaded by ISIS militants.
+Our power to live a Christian life comes from God's Spirit within us.
+So it makes sense, to be a strong or mature Christian you need to be filled with His power through the Spirit.
+A mature Christian is one who reflects the character of Jesus.
+When you are filled with the Spirit, life isn't always happy as you know, but you have the promise that God's power and love will allow you to be conquerors, even in a horrible death.
+There were 21 Christian men lined up on a beach to be beheaded by ISIS militants.
 Many said prayers such as "Jesus give me strength", as the knife took them from the presence of evil to the presence of eternal love.
-I guarantee being filled with the Holy Spirit allows you to grow as a Christian, conquer your worse fears, stand mighty for God and accomplish things that will astound you because what you are doing is beyond human fortitude, ability and strength.
-(Zechariah 4:6-7).
+The Holy Spirit enables us to conquer our worst fears, stand firm for God and accomplish things beyond human fortitude, ability and strength.
+(Zechariah 4:6-7; Romans 8:2-4, 37).

 I can certainly feel inadequate in what God has called me to do.
 Do I write well enough to publish books?
 Do I teach God's Word rightly?
 Am I the wife, mother, grandmother and friend I should be?
 We can all feel insecure or inadequate, think we are broken or failures, have fears and worries that can cripple us psychologically, and even wonder if we would deny Jesus if faced with persecution.
-Yet, as self-doubting and struggles hit us we need to remember there is the overcoming power of the Holy Spirit within us.
-Walk with God's Spirit, and you will live a life that overcomes even the hardest of trials.
-(Romans 8:2-4, 35-37).
+Yet, as self-doubts and struggles hit us, we need to remember that the overcoming power of the Holy Spirit lives within us.
+Call out to the Spirit, He will help you live a life that triumphs over even the worst of trials.

 Likewise the Spirit helps us in our weakness.
 For we do not know what to pray for as we ought, but the Spirit himself intercedes for us with groanings too deep for words.
 And he who searches hearts knows what is the mind of the Spirit, because the Spirit intercedes for the saints according to the will of God.
-And we know that for those who love God all things work together for good, for those who are called according to his purpose.
-For those whom he foreknew he also predestined to be conformed to the image of his Son...
+And we know that for those who love God all things work together for good,...to be conformed to the image of his Son...
 Romans 8:26-29 ESV®

-At times I feel like I am dealing with life alone, but in reality I never am.
-The Spirit is always with us.
-Seek the Spirit's help and you will pray and do God's will.
-Walk with Him and you will resemble Jesus.
+Sometimes, I feel like I am dealing with life alone, but the truth is, I never am.
+The Spirit is always with you.
+Seek the Spirit's help and you will pray according to God's will.
+Walk with Him and you will be cooperating with Him.
 What does it mean to you that Jesus' Spirit is with you, helping and even praying for you?

 Life Application

-To ponder: A caterpillar's metamorphosis into a butterfly is an excellent illustration of how the Spirit changes us from people bound to this earth to people connected to Heaven.
+A caterpillar's metamorphosis into a butterfly is an excellent illustration of how the Spirit changes us from people bound to this earth to people connected to Heaven.
 Without the Spirit we are very much like the caterpillar struggling to survive but sensing there is something better.
 When the Spirit seals and regenerates us there is a heavenly life and beauty that permeates our spirit and soul - telling us we are a new creation enabled to fly to new heights in Jesus on this earth and into eternity, doing beautiful things for God.
-Read Isaiah 40:31; 2 Corinthians 3:16-18, 5:14-17; Titus 3:3-7.
+We could say, God's love through His Spirit has given us wings to fly to heights beyond this earth.
+He loves you!

 Reflect on Acts 1:8